AIT-Assistive-Autonomous-Systems/3D_nonrigid_tricubic_pointcloud_registration/README.md

 A prototype implementation of this algorithm for 2D point clouds written in Matlab can be found [here](https://github.com/AIT-Assistive-Autonomous-Systems/2D_nonrigid_tricubic_pointcloud_registration).

+## Build

-## Building
+### Building on Linux

-A predefined development environment for [VSCode](https://code.visualstudio.com) is provided [here](.devcontainer/).
-To use this environment, simply open this repository in VSCode and:
+A ready-to-use development environment for [VSCode](https://code.visualstudio.com) is available in the [.devcontainer/](.devcontainer/) folder.
+To get started, clone this repository (use LFS if you plan to run the tests), open it in VSCode, and follow these steps:
 1. Open the devcontainer with the command ``Dev Containers: Reopen in Container``.
 This will automatically build the development environment and open it.
 Then run in the container:
     1. The command ``CMake: Select a Kit`` to select a compiler.
     2. The command ``CMake: Select Variant`` to select a the ``Release`` build type.